agoerre/CIP_FS25_209/00_README.md

 # CIP_FS25_209
 Github Repository for the project "Crystals in Switzerland"

 Within this repository the following content is available which was used for the whole Project Process.
 All Datasets are stored in the subfolder "Data".
+All datasets, Python-files and Output for each research question is in an own subfolder.
+The Documentation is also stored in a subfolder.

 **00 Info and Structure:**
     - 00_README: This README file gives a short overview of how the Github Repository is set up and organized.